sinatra/sinatra/README.md

 ### Sending Files

-For sending files, you can use the `send_file` helper method:
+To return the contents of a file as the response, you can use the `send_file` helper method:

 ``` ruby
 get '/' do